 How does a computer generate that intricate shape?
 Here’s the process:

 Layer after layer.
-Ingermanson says you start small and build stuff up until it looks like a story.
+Ingermanson says you start small and build until it looks like a story.
 His method has 10 steps that are fairly nuanced.
 If you’re interested in how this works, check out his website, AdvancedFictionWriting.com.

 2) The 30-Day Method